eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 8. What LMS Solution Will You Choose?

-And finally, we’ve come to discussing a system that will support all of this functionality – a Learning Management System.
+And finally, we’ve come to discuss a system that will support all of this functionality – a Learning Management System.

 LMS is an engine of your eLearning website that enables all of its features, including its administration.